Hotspot Shield Review 2023

 Download Speed Upload Speed Speed Reduction

-Hotspot Shield has an average speed loss of 33%, which is a bit higher compared to other top-rated VPNs.
-While this speed loss may not be ideal for users who prioritize fast Internet speeds, it could be acceptable for those who value other features.
+Hotspot Shield showed an average speed loss of 77%, which is significantly higher compared to the fastest VPNs.
+This speed decrease might not be ideal for you if you prioritize fast Internet speeds, but it could be acceptable for those who value other features like multiple device support and a large server network over raw speed.

 Customer Support